 All quilted exhibits in classes 50-83 must include a half sheet of 8 $\frac{1}{2}$ x 11" paper including an explanation answering the following questions:

-A) How did you select the design and fabrics?

-B) Did you use a kit, jelly roll, charm squares, etc.
+A) How did you select the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc.?

-C) Explaing what you did and what was done by others.
+B) Tell what you did and what was done by others.